molgenis/molgenis.org/get.md

 ---
 title: GET MOLGENIS
-intro: MOLGENIS is an open source platform that is available for everybody.
-We have hosting services and self-hosting options for getting access to and using MOLGENIS, depending on your wishes and needs.
-And all software is open source so programmers can check-out all code and start from there.
+intro: MOLGENIS is open source and free to download, install and use.
+There are also hosting services if you don't want to install yourself.
 layout: blue
 ---

+You can freely copy and install MOLGENIS on your own machines (Licence: LGPLv3).
+See [Releases](https://github.com/molgenis/molgenis/releases) for overview of versions.
+There are also organisations who can host MOLGENIS for you and provide data management support.
+And programmers can take MOLGENIS code and customize it.
+Each option is described below:

 # Hosting and support
-You can get MOLGENIS ready to use from two hosting providers.
-They can also provide support with entering and managing your data.
-Please contact one of the support groups below for details and costs.
+At least two hosting organisations provide MOLGENIS hosting as a service.
+E.g. for 200 euro/month UMCG hosts 1 MOLGENIS servers and for 250 euro/month 3 MOLGENIS servers.
+This includes basic data management support with functional application management.
+In addition, hosting providers can deliver support on a tailor made basis.
+Please contact one of the support groups below for details and costs regarding tailored support.

 **Genomics Coordination Center**
 University Medical Center Groningen